lsst-sims/sims_featureScheduler_runs1.5/README.md

 ### Classic Baseline

 The lastest iteration of our baseline survey.
+With 1 and 2 snaps per visit.

 ### Rolling Exgal